 For your protection, 1Password verifies the identity of your browser before filling your information, like passwords, credit cards, or addresses.
-This feature prevents your data from being stolen in case your browser has been tampered with.

 What you should do

 First, update 1Password.
 If you’re still having trouble after you update 1Password, follow the steps for the browser you’re using: